*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-How to make a simple DIY succulent planter.
+How to make a simple DIY succulent planter with a galvanized bucket.

 I’ve been on a bit of a plant kick lately.
 It was really difficult keeping plants alive in our Illinois house so I’ve been having fun adding them around our little cottage.

 This post may contain affiliate links which won’t change your price but will share some commission.

 I rescued a big bird of paradise that’s in our sunroom and have had a lot of luck with a fiddle leaf fig, affectionately known as Leo, so it was time to (ahem) branch out.
 I’ve been wanting to try out some succulents but I didn’t know how, or where, I wanted to display them.
 When I found this galvanized bucket at Michael’s though, I knew it would be a perfect planter for a little grouping that I could put on my spring or summer dining room table.

 Supplies for DIY succulent planter

 - pot liner